anoukperq/reuseable_snippets/onepager met propositie.md

 We are "Subject to change", currently consisting of Ellen Cuijpers, Tessa Kempen and Anouk Perquin.
 Together we have 20 years experience in the translation industry.

-Our mission is to close the gap between the situation most companies are in and what is all possible when agile methodologies and the latest technologies are applied to translation processes.
+Our mission is to close the gap between the possibilities that arise when applying agile methodologies and state of the art technology and the condition organizations are currently in when it comes to multilingual content creation.